-- Check the contrast setting of the transmitter or enter the HotCode 555000 to set the display to medium contrast. - Make sure that the correct voltage is available at the terminals.
+- Check the contrast setting of the transmitter or enter the HotCode 555000 to set the display to medium contrast. - · Make sure that the correct voltage is available at the terminals.
 The destined transmitter voltage is indicated on the nameplate below the outer right terminal strip. - If the power supply is OK, the transducers or an internal component of the transmitter are defective.
-The transducers and the transmitter have to be sent to FLEXIM for repair. - If the transmitter is only connected via the USB interface, the backlight will be switched off.
+The transducers and the transmitter have to be sent to FLEXIM for repair.

-An error is displayed in the status indication (symbol A.).
+An error is displayed in the status indication (symbol $\boxed{\Lambda}$).

 - Press BRK to return to the main menu.

-- Select the menu item Special functions\System settings\Event log.
+- Select the menuitem Special functions\System settings\Event log.

-- Press ENTER.
+- · Press ENTER.